pgollor/esp8266-arduino-autobuilder/README.md

 ## TODO
 - Add a script which use the current board managers json file from ESP Arduino to get download links.
-- Finding a better solution for `boards.txt`: The arduino-builder can not chose the flash speed etc. from menu entries.
-So, at this point it is hard coded for one specific generic module.

 ## License and Credits